Number of solar arrays installed: 3.7 million

 While German solar power companies struggle to compete with Asian manufacturers, they retain an edge when it comes to research on the modules’ system integration and the implementation of innovative applications.
 Foreign market leaders are often focussed on large-scale projects that yield high returns but will likely only account for a part of future growth, where small-scale prosumers are expected to play an important role as well.

-Companies like Solarwatt or sonnen offer integrated solutions that allow for storing surplus solar energy at home and also sharing or trading it with neighbours and other prosumers around the clock.
-As prices for home storage technology have fallen sharply over the past years, they are set to benefit from a trend towards self-supply and decentralised production that makes them less reliant on support rates and could soon initiate a new wave of solar power investments in the country.
+Companies have begun to offer integrated solutions that allow to store surplus solar energy at home and to share or trade electricity it with neighbours and other prosumers around the clock.
+As prices for home storage technology have fallen sharply over the past years, they are set to benefit from a trend towards self-supply and decentralised production, making them less reliant on support rates.

-Although guaranteed support rates have fallen considerably since 2010, the market has picked up again rapidly in 2018.
-Of the new installations added in the year before, the largest part was mounted on the roofs of private investors.
-Solar arrays with a capacity rating below 10 kWp account for over two thirds of Germany’s 1.6 million total installations.
-In the first half of 2018 alone, 35,000 more installations were added by households and small businesses seeking to become more independent of market power prices.
+Of the new installations added, large parts were mounted on the roofs of private investors.
+Solar arrays with a capacity rating below 10 kWp accounted for over 60%of Germany’s total installations in 2021, many of which were installed by households and small businesses seeking to become more independent of market power prices.